 Industry body says oil refineries across the country have been cleared of blockades set up by striking workers.

-Union leaders have admitted that with the bill about to become law they will have to change tactic.
+But despite new action the mass movement against plans to raise the age of retirement appears to be losing steam, with union leaders admitting that with the bill about to become law they will have to change tactic.

 “The movement is not finished.
 It will continue.
 It will take other forms.
 The subjects it has raised are not closed, whatever happens in the coming days,” Bernard Thibault, head of the CGT union told state television.